-Meals on Wheels can help improve the quality of life for seniors age 60+ and their caregivers through the use of supportive services.
+Meals on Wheels can help improve the quality of life for seniors age 60+ and their caregivers through nutrition services and the use of supportive services.
+Meal services are tailored to meet the needs of those we serve.
 Supportive services include an entire menu of options for seniors to enhance the quality of life, improve health and well-being, and enable independent living.

 The enrollment process begins with an in-home assessment conducted by a caring, trained Meals on Wheels staff member.
 During the assessment, you will learn about the various services offered.
 Seniors and their caregivers are able to choose which services best suit their needs.